 This course will give students an in-depth background in international journalism.
 It will have a combined practical and academic focus.
-Topics covered will include the international political and economic system, globalization, and the role of news media in international affairs.
-Case studies will allow students to develop their knowledge of particular areas of the world or specific international issues.
-The practical and cultural challenges of working internationally in journalism will be emphasized.
-Antirequisite: JRN 506.
-1 Credit
+Topics covered will include the international political and economic system, globalization, and the role of news media in

 JN8405 Health and Science Journalism